‘Vanderpump Rules’ Alum Billie Lee Claims Jax Taylor Refused To Film With Her, Urges Bravo To Fire Him

 While Billie says Jax did not film with her, a source close to production told People that Jax did shoot scenes with her on multiple occasions when she was a cast member on Vanderpump Rules from 2017-2019.

-“His exact words were, “I’m not gonna lose all I have worked hard for for something stupid I may say or do to offend her,” Billie wrote, adding that the male co-star said, “Are we all supposed to tiptoe around her because she’s trans?”
+“His exact words were, ‘I’m not gonna lose all I have worked hard for for something stupid I may say or do to offend her,'” Billie wrote, adding that the male co-star said, “Are we all supposed to tiptoe around her because she’s trans?”

 Billie did not name Jax in her post.